prlaurence/postgres/pg-ssl-setup.md

 These instructions will guide you through the process of configuring PostgreSQL to use SSL for secure connections.
 We'll be placing an intermediate CA in the chain of trust.
 While this is not strictly necessary, it is a good idea as it allows you to keep your root CA certificate safe (i.e. offline).
 In the case of a security breach only the intermediate certificate needs to be revoked.

-???
-We'll create a self-signed root CA for the purpose of demonstration, but feel free to substitute your own root CA
+We'll show how to create a self-signed root CA for the purposes of demonstration, but feel free to substitute your own root CA .

 ## Creating certificates

+### Configuring openssl.cnf

+These instructions expect that your openssl configuration file is located at /etc/ssl/openssl.cnf.
+From a default configuration you'll need to make sure that the following line in the [ v3_ca ] section has been uncommented:

+keyUsage = cRLSign, keyCertSign

 ### Create a self-signed CA (optional)